Derpimort/issue-copy-action/README.md

 ### `keyword`

 **optional** Keyword to trigger this action.
 The action is executed in the case of lowercased issue comment matched with lowercased keyword.

+You can extend the keyword with assignee and additional content:
+- Basic usage: `/copy`
+- With assignee: `/copy @username`
+- With assignee and content: `/copy @username please review this urgently`
+- With only additional content: `/copy this needs immediate attention`

 Default: `/copy`